 The mural permit will not be issued until the open meeting has been held.

-The mural permit will not be issued until the applicant provides a copy of the letter with a Certificate of Mailing provided by the Post Office for the meeting announcement to the neighborhood association and district coalition.
+The mural permit will not be issued until the applicant provides a copy of the letter with proof of mailing provided by the Post Office.

 c.
-Posted notice of the meeting.
-The applicant must post a notice of the meeting no less than 21 calendar days prior to the meeting date at the site of he proposed mural in a visible location.
-Posting boards can be obtained at the time of permit application submittal at the Development Services Center.
+Posted notice of the open meeting.
+The applicant must post a notice of the meeting no less than 21 calendar days prior to the meeting date at the site of the proposed mural in a visible location.
+Posting boards are obtained at the time of permit application submittal at the Development Services Center.
 The posted notice shall contain: